scramjetorg/framework-cpp/README.md

     <img src="https://assets.scramjet.org/images/framework-logo-256.svg" width="420" alt="Scramjet Framework">
 </p>

 Scramjet is a simple reactive stream programming framework.
-The code is written by chaining functions that transform the streamed data, including well known map, filter and reduce.
+The code is written by chaining functions that transform the streamed data, including well known map, filter and each.

 The main advantage of Scramjet is running asynchronous operations on your data streams concurrently.
 It allows you to perform the transformations both synchronously and asynchronously by using the same API - so now you can "map" your stream from whatever source and call any number of API's consecutively.